42-mediterranean-red-snapper_westmountmag

 • 1/4 tsp cayenne

-Rinse the red snapper, thoroughly scaled, pat dry.
+Rinse the red snapper thoroughly, scale it, and pat it dry.

-Spread 1 tablespoon olive oil, salad seasoning, pepper and set aside.
+Spread one tablespoon of olive oil, salad seasoning, and pepper and set aside.

-Coat a deep oven dish with 1 tablespoon oil.
+Coat a deep oven dish with one tablespoon of oil.

-Place the onions on the bottom of the dish, then the potatoes on top.
+Place the onions at the bottom of the dish, then the potatoes on top.

 Add the thyme, season with salt, place the fish on top and set aside.